Life Insurance Scams

 Review the Policy and Cancellation Terms

-If you’re outside the free look period, read the policy’s cancellation terms carefully.
-You likely won’t get your premiums back, but you should be able to exit without fees.
-Make sure you have a new policy lined up before canceling to avoid a gap in coverage.
+If you're outside the free look period, read the policy's cancellation terms carefully.
+You won't get your premiums back, but you should be able to exit without fees.
+Line up a new policy before canceling to avoid a coverage gap.

 securePayment icon